Runners, especially marathoners, put significant thought into hydration and fueling during long runs and races.

 I absolutely loved it as a kid when my parents said we were having breakfast for dinner.
 Well, guess what?
 This works out great for us runners the night before a long run.

 These are just some ideas that work for me, but as each of us is different, you’ll need to try out a variety of meals to see what works best for you.
-Here are a few final tips to go by when picking out recipes.
+Here are a few final tips for selecting recipes.

-Leave your high protein meals for recovery after your long run (but don’t forget about your carbs here as well; they aren’t just for before the run, but for during and after as well).
+Leave your high-protein meals for recovery after your morning run (but don’t forget to add carbs to your meals with lean protein; they aren’t just for before the run, but for during and after as well).

 The last thing we want to worry about during our long run is an uncomfortable pit stop.
 There’s nothing better than going out on your run knowing your tummy will behave and your digestion is at its best.

-When carb loading, you want to avoid under-eating and overeating as each has its downfalls.
-Undereating may leave you fatigued and without sufficient energy, while overeating can provoke GI problems.
+When carb-loading, it’s essential to avoid both under-eating and overeating, as each has drawbacks.
+Undereating may leave you fatigued and low on energy, while overeating can cause GI problems.

 8 x your weight in kilos = total grams of carbohydrates per day during a carb load